The Essential Rental Property Maintenance Checklist for Landlords

 |

 With regular rental property maintenance, many of the tasks won’t take much time or money.
-Deferred maintenance can be problematic as damages may get worse and turn into expensive repairs over time.
+Deferred maintenance can be problematic as damages may worsen and become expensive repairs over time.
 Furthermore, well-maintained rental properties command higher rents and sell for higher prices, so it is worth it to keep on top of your routine maintenance.

 Despite performing regular maintenance, you may still encounter unexpected damages.
-Unexpected repairs include damage caused by fires, floods, and failed heating systems and water tanks, as well as damage caused by tenants.
-Some of these damages require emergency repairs, while non-emergency damages need to be addressed within a reasonable amount of time.
-Typically, landlords have three to seven days to resolve emergency situations and 30 days to repair non-emergency damages.
+Unexpected repairs include damage caused by fires, floods, failed heating systems and water tanks, and damage caused by tenants.
+Some of these damages require emergency repairs, while non-emergency damages must be addressed within a reasonable amount of time.
+Landlords typically have three to seven days to resolve emergencies and 30 days to repair non-emergency damages.

-Here are emergency maintenance examples, as well as non-emergency repairs that require immediate attention.
+Here are emergency maintenance examples and non-emergency repairs that require immediate attention.

 Emergency Repairs | Non-emergency Repairs |